Some Missouri schools extend spring break due to coronavirus

 Several universities in the state have moved to online classes.

-Parson said Missouri will receive nearly $13 million in federal emergency funding to support response efforts, the St. Louis Post-Dispatch reported.
+Parson asked the Legislature to authorize $13 million in federal emergency funding to address the coronavirus.

-“I want to assure you that we are taking all steps necessary to protect the health and safety of Missourians,” he said, adding that authorities are still working on how to use the money effectively to protect Missourians.
+“I want to assure you that we are taking all steps necessary to protect the health and safety of Missourians,” Parson said Thursday, adding that authorities are still working on how to use the money effectively to protect Missourians.

-Later Friday, St. Louis County Executive Sam Page was expected to announce an executive order on crowd restrictions and other changes to help prevent the spread of the coronavirus.
+Meanwhile, the Department of Corrections announced Thursday that Missouri’s 20 state-run prisons will be closed to visitors, with the exception of attorneys, for the next 30 days.

-Meanwhile, the Department of Corrections announced Thursday that Missouri’s 20 state-run prisons will be closed to visitors for the next 30 days.
-Attorneys will be permitted to visit their clients.
-The agency said none of the estimated 26,000 inmates has been diagnosed with the virus.
+Churches also were calling off services, including the Church of the Resurrection, which has the largest Methodist congregation in the U.S. with over 20,000 members.
+The megachurch’s main campus is in Leawood, Kansas, but it has campuses on the Missouri side of the line.

 Some Missouri schools extend spring break due to coronavirus

-ST. LOUIS – Some schools closed early for spring break or announced plans to extend their breaks after Missouri recorded its second case of the novel coronavirus.
+ST. LOUIS – Officials banned events attended by more than 250 people in St. Louis County starting Friday and some schools canceled classes early for spring break after Missouri recorded its second case of the coronavirus.